 South Carolina uses a fault system, meaning you can hold a person who hit you liable for damages by proving they caused the accident due to negligent, reckless, or intentional conduct.
 After establishing liability, the auto insurance policy of the other driver is responsible for paying your damages.

 The required minimum liability coverage under South Carolina law is $15,000 per person, $30,000 per accident for personal injuries, and $10,000 for property damage from the accident.
 If you are not satisfied with the settlement offer from the other driver’s insurance company, you may need to file a lawsuit and litigate the claim in court.

-For situations where the other driver doesn’t have insurance or you are in a hit-and-run accident, your own insurance policy applies the uninsured motorist provision to pay for your damages.
+For situations where the other driver doesn’t have insurance or you are in a hit-and-run accident in Spartanburg, your own insurance policy applies the uninsured motorist provision to pay for your damages.

 The damages you may recover for your injuries depend on a number of factors.
 While attorneys are prohibited from promising clients a specific amount, it is helpful to work with an attorney who understands your case and the damages you are eligible for so you can receive proper compensation for your losses.

 Economic damages result in recovery of expenses like your medical bills, property damage, time out of work, and other monetary debts you incur as a result of your injuries.

 Non-economic damages are to compensate you for pain and suffering, emotional suffering, loss of limbs or disfigurement, or loss of consortium in wrongful death claims.
 For medical malpractice cases, these damages are limited to $350,000 per person or $1.05 million for claims involving multiple people with the same injury.